Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Converse for Minimum Feedback Rate for

 In terms of rate, by taking the logarithm again and by noting that $-\log \left( 1 - \frac{1}{k}\right) \leq \frac{2}{k}$ for $k > 1$, we get the desired result,

-Thus for fixed $k$, the minimum feedback rate for zero collision must scale at least double logarithmically in $n$. \end{proof} Note that in the context of hypergraph covering described in Section \ref{sec:hypergraph}, \eqref{Snir_bound} can be interpreted as Snir's bound \cite{Snir1979TheHypergraphs}.
+Thus for fixed $k$, the minimum feedback rate for zero collision must scale at least double logarithmically in $n$. \end{IEEEproof} Note that in the context of hypergraph covering, \eqref{Snir_bound} can be interpreted as Snir's bound \cite{Snir1979TheHypergraphs}.